No Voice Unheard

 OperaCoast has performed No Voice Unheard in a few locations in Sussex and in London.
 The project was listed in the programme of the reputable London Song Festival in November 2016.
 Our company has also created and run a series of school workshops based on this project.

-With the help of sponsors and benefactors, OperaCoast would welcome an opportunity to revive this performance.
+With the help of sponsors and benefactors, OperaCoast would welcome an opportunity to revive this performance and to take in on tour around the UK.

 Soprano: Eleanor Janes